josephmbarnby/task_intentions_SoCCR/server/README.md

 | --------- | ---- | ------- |
 | `participantID` | `string` or `float` or `int` | `participantA1`, `12.34`, `1234` |
 | `participantResponses` | `string` | `[{"ID":"NA","Trial":1,"ppt1":2,"par1":4,"ppt2":2,"par2":4,"Ac":1,"Phase":1}]` **Note:** This example is a list of responses containing only a single trial. |

+The API will respond with an error if any of the received parameters are formatted incorrectly.